 Ability to Keep Residents Mobile

-This is the percentage of patients who maintained mobility over time.
-Retaining mobility can be a great sign for residents' health.
+This tells you the percentage of residents who were able to retain mobility over time.
+Retaining mobility can be a good sign for residents' well-being.

 Short-term Care: Rehospitalizations